Brand System / Automotive / Utility / 1941-present

 That matters because off-road brands are judged from a distance.
 The front has to tell the viewer that the object is built for approach angle, repair, towing, weather, dirt, and use.

-Jeep belongs in the archive because the brand made utility visible as a face.
+Jeep belongs in Grow Your Brand because the brand made utility visible as a face.
 The grille, hardware, manuals, trail memory, and civilian adaptation all point to the same capability promise.

 For operators, the lesson is grounded.
 A rugged cue should be tied to rugged behavior.
 Otherwise it becomes decoration.